Cognitive and linguistic theories of composition: Theory

 The cognitive theory of composition (hereafter referred to as "cognitive theory") can trace its roots to psychology and cognitive science.
 Lev Vygotsky's and Jean Piaget's contributions to the theories of cognitive development and developmental psychology could be found in early work linking these sciences with composition theory (see Ann E. Berthoff).
 Linda Flower and John R. Hayes published "A Cognitive Process Theory of Writing" in 1981, providing the groundwork for further research into how thought processes influence the writing process.

+While the 1981 model was widely influential, it drew criticism for treating writers as isolated individuals whose cognition operates independently of social context.
+Bazerman challenged the model's assumption that long-term memory functions as a neutral resource, arguing that what writers know and how they think is fundamentally shaped by their cultural and social contexts.
+Research in writing development has supported this view, with studies showing that writing is shaped by cognitive, sociocultural, and linguistic factors simultaneously, and that no single dimension fully explains how writers develop over time.

 Linguistic theories of composition found their roots in the debate surrounding grammar's importance in composition pedagogy.
 Scholars, such as Janet Emig, Patrick Hartwell, Martha J. Kolln, Robert Funk, Stephen Witte, and Lester Faigley continued this line of thought around the same time that a cognitive theory of composition was being developed by Flower and Hayes.
 These scholars, like scholars researching cognitive-oriented composition theory, focused on research providing insight into the writing process but were also committed to providing pedagogical advancements addressing deficiencies, trends, and insights gained from their linguistic research.

 Research

 Cognitive theory

 A cognitive theory is focused on gaining insight into the writing process through the writer's thought processes.
 Composition theorists have attacked the problem of accessing writers' thoughts in various ways.
 Flower and Hayes' essay, "A Cognitive Process Theory of Writing" sought to outline the writer's choice-making throughout the writing process, and how those choices constrained or influenced other choices down the line.
 Other research has focused on capturing the cognitive processes of writers during the writing process through note-taking or speaking aloud, while some early research by Birdwell, Nancrow, and Ross was done with computers to record writers' keystrokes during the writing process.

+More recent research has drawn on neuroscience to examine how writing shapes the brain itself.
+Studies suggest that sustained engagement with writing and academic genres produces measurable neurological changes.
+This is similar to what is observed when people develop expertise in other complex skills, and writers' identities shift alongside this development.
+Research has also examined the role of self-efficacy, a concept drawn from Bandura's Social Cognitive Theory referring to a writer's confidence in their ability to complete writing tasks and students' belief in their own writing ability.
+Hwang's findings show that how learners perceive and respond to feedback shapes both their confidence and their capacity to regulate their own writing process.